antvis/G6/packages/site/docs/manual/contribute.en.md

 G6 utilizes Jest for conducting unit tests, with the test cases situated in the `packages/g6/__tests__/unit` directory.

-It is a requirement that all code submissions must successfully pass the tests to guarantee code quality.
+We require that all code submissions must pass tests to ensure code quality.

 The coverage rate for the current PR (Pull Request) submission is advised not to fall below the coverage rate of the existing codebase, and it is <text style="color: red;">not to fall below 90%</text>.